keigol/CPSC210-Project/README.md

 - As a user, I want to be able to add/delete exercises to a session
 - As a user, I want to be able to view my workout program
 - As a user, I want to be able to view individual workout sessions
+- As a user, I want to be able to start a workout session

 - As a user, I want to be able to automatically save my data to a file
 - As a user, I want to be able to automatically load my data from a file on startup

 #### In the future:
-- As a user, I want to be able to start a workout session
-- As a user, I want to be able to edit a program/sessions
-- As a user, I want to be able to save information to a database/csv
 - As a user, I want to see my weight progress